Podiant/theme-toolkit/README.md

 npm install
 ```

-This will install the package in tha tdirectory, so the next time you need to open it, you can just `cd` into the directory from your terminal.
+This will install the package in that directory, so the next time you need to open it, you can just `cd` into the directory from your terminal.

 Once the package is installed, run